landano/cardano-mx-plugin/README.md

    - Set up necessary credentials and access tokens.

 ## Usage
+### Create a wallet in the system
+You have two options.
+You can either restore an existing wallet using the mnemonic that you have safely stored previously or you can go ahead and create a wallet from scratch.
+For the lather you'll be presented with a fresh mnemonic phrase.

 ### Managing Transactions

-1. **Create a Transaction:**
-   - Utilize the plugin to create a transaction object with the necessary parameters.

-2. **Sign the Transaction:**
-   - Use your private key (stored securely) to sign the transaction within the Mendix environment.

-3. **Submit the Transaction:**
+You can create a transaction by clicking the create transaction button in the transaction section of the wallet overview.
+You'll be presented by a 4 step workflow that will guide you through the process:

+1. **Type of transaction:**
+   - Simple
+   - Multi-sig
+   - Metadata
+   - NFT
+   - Smart Contract

+2. **Transaction details:**
-   - Submit the signed transaction to the Cardano network and handle any returned transaction IDs or errors.
+   - Fill in the necessary details of the transaction

+3. **Verify the Transaction:**
+   - Verify the details entered in the previous step

+4. **Confirm the Transaction:**
+   - Confirm the transaction with your passphrase

 ## Contributing